PressED Conference 2018 Code of Conduct

 This code is not exhaustive or complete.
 It serves to distill our common understanding of a collaborative, shared environment, and goals.
 We expect it to be followed in spirit as much as in the letter.

 We encourage everyone to participate and are committed to building a community for all.
 Although we may not be able to satisfy everyone, we all agree that everyone is equal.
 Whenever a participant has made a mistake, we expect them to take responsibility for it.
 If someone has been harmed or offended, it is our responsibility to listen carefully and respectfully, and do our best to right the wrong.

 Although this list cannot be exhaustive, we explicitly honor diversity in age, gender, gender identity or expression, culture, ethnicity, language, national origin, political beliefs, profession, race, religion, sexual orientation, socioeconomic status, and technical ability.
 We will not tolerate discrimination based on any of the protected characteristics above, including participants with disabilities.

-If you experience or witness unacceptable behavior—or have any other concerns—please report it by contacting us via [do we need a dedicated email address?].
+If you experience or witness unacceptable behavior—or have any other concerns—please report it by contacting us via firstname.lastname@example.org .
 All reports will be handled with discretion.
 In your report please include:

 - Your contact information.

 - Names (real, nicknames, or pseudonyms) of any individuals involved.
 If there are additional witnesses, please include them as well.
 Your account of what occurred, and if you believe the incident is ongoing.
 Please include links or screenshots of any tweets.

 - Any additional information that may be helpful.